Promoting Fundamental British Values

 The term ‘British Values’ might be slightly misleading in that these values are integral to so many countries throughout the world.

-At Whitemoor, these values underpin our 'Dare to Be Different' ethos and are promoted in so much of what we do, not least as part of our 'RESPECT' curriculum, which explicitly teaches character from EYFS upwards.
+These values underpin our 'Dare to Be Different' ethos and are promoted in so much of what we do, not least as part of our 'RESPECT' curriculum, which explicitly teaches character from EYFS upwards.
 More information about this can be found below:

 School assemblies, Religious Education lessons and PSHE Education lessons are some of our other key drivers in this area.